Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Preliminary

-The centerpiece of PeerNet~\cite{svoboda2018peernets} is the learnable \textit{Peer Regularization}~(PR) layer designed to focus on improving the adversarial robustness of deep neural networks.
-PR layer can be flexibly added into the feature maps of deep models.

-Let $\mathbf{Z}^1,...,\mathbf{Z}^N$ be $n \times d$ matrices as the feature maps of $N$ images, where $n$ is the number of pixels and $d$ represents the dimension of each pixel.
-The core of PeerNet is to find the $K$ nearest neighboring pixels for each pixel among all the pixes of $N$ peer images via constructing a $K$ nearest neighbor graph in the $d$-dimensional space.
+\paragraph{Peer-Regularized Networks~(PeerNet).} The centerpiece of PeerNet~\citep{svoboda2018peernets} is the learnable \textit{Peer Regularization}~(PR) layer designed to focus on improving the adversarial robustness of deep neural networks.
+PR layer can be flexibly added to the feature maps of deep models.
+Let $\mathbf{Z}^1,...,\mathbf{Z}^N$ be $n \times d$ matrices as the feature maps of $N$ images, where $n$ is the number of pixels and $d$ represents the dimension of the feature in each pixel, i.e., number of channel in the feature map.
+The core of PeerNet is to find the $K$ nearest neighboring pixels for each pixel among all the pixels of $N$ peer images via constructing a $K$ nearest neighbor graph in the $d$-dimensional space.
 Particularly, for the $p$-th pixel in the $i$-th image $\mathbf{z}^i_p$, the $k$-th nearest pixel neighbor can be denoted as $\mathbf{z}^{j_k}_{q_k}$ taken from the pixel $q_k$ of the peer image $j_k$.
-Then the learnable PR layer is constructed by a variant of Graph Attention Networks~(GAT)~\cite{velivckovic2017graph}:
+Then the learnable PR layer is constructed by a variant of Graph Attention Networks~(GAT)~\citep{velivckovic2017graph}:

-where $\alpha_{i j_{k} p q_{k}}$ is the attention score determining the importance of the $q_k$-th pixel of the $j$-th peer image on the representation of current $p$-th pixel $\tilde{\mathbf{z}}^i_p$ taken from the $i$-th image.
-Therefore, the resulting learnable PR layer involves non-local filtering by leveraging the wisdom of pixel neighbors from peer images, yielding robustness against adversarial attacks.
+where $\alpha_{i j_{k} p q_{k}}$ is the attention score determining the importance of the $q_k$-th pixel of the $j$-th peer image on the representation of current $p$-th pixel $\tilde{\mathbf{z}}^i_p$ taken from the $i$-th image. $f_a()$ is a fully connected layer mapping from 2$d$-dimensional input to scalar output.
+Therefore, the resulting learnable PR layer involves non-local filtering by leveraging the wisdom of pixel neighbors from peer images, showing robustness against adversarial attacks.